gau-nernst/centernet-lightning/README.md

 # CenterNet

-CenterNet is a strong single-stage, single-scale, and anchor-free object detector.
+CenterNet is a strong **single-stage**, **single-scale**, and **anchor-free** object detector.
 This implementation is built with PyTorch Lightning, supports TorchScript and ONNX export, and has modular design to make it simple customizing the components.

 References